| Colonist Bunker (Unauthorized NoA Modification) | Investigations | A remote habitat buried in volcanic rock near a tremendous sinkhole or lava tube.

 Assessment: egg broods provide a valuable food supply, if you can locate the true eggs — and survive the competition. |

-| Deepwing Egg Clump | Fuel | Unfertilized deepwing roe.
+| Deepwing Egg Clump | Creatures | Unfertilized deepwing roe.
 Miraculous source of bioavailable nutrients and hydration.
 The clump swiftly dissolves in seawater.
 Possible ecological function. |